MaastrichtU-CDS/n-scalar-product-protocol/Readme.md

 This implementation works with BigInteger, and thus expects integers as its input.
 If you want to calculate the scalar product protocol of vectors containing decimals the following approach can be used:
 1) Pick a precision, e.g. 5 decimals.
-2) Multiply all decimals by 10^precision, in our example this would be 10^5.
-This number is your precisionMultiplier
+2) Create your precisionMultiplier by calculating 10^precision, in our example this would be 10^5.
+3) Multiply all your data by your precisionMultiplier & then round these numbers to the nearest integer
-3) Perform the n-party-scalar-product protocol as normal
+4) Perform the n-party-scalar-product protocol as normal on these large integers
-4) Divide the result by precisionMultiplier^n, where n is the number of parties involved in the protocol.
+5) Divide the result by precisionMultiplier^n, where n is the number of parties involved in the protocol.
 This will result in the final result that is accurate up to the selected amount of decimals.